benlewsey27/benlewsey27/README.md

 # Hi, I'm Ben Lewsey!

 I have recently graduated from Swansea University.
-I now work at Backbase as a Junior System Enginner and look forward to learning new skills and adding value to the industry.
+I now work at Backbase as a Junior System Engineer and look forward to learning new skills and adding value to the industry.

 I'm interested in:
 - Software Development